 SpecializationCanadian literature, environmental literature, environmental humanities, indigenous literature

 Matthew was born in Grand Rapids, Michigan while his father attended Calvin Seminary.
-Being the son of a minister means that his childhood was stretched across Alberta and Ontario, having spent 5 years in Taber and 9 years in Alliston.
+Being the son of a minister meant that his childhood was stretched across Alberta and Ontario, having spent 5 years in Taber and 9 years in Alliston.
 In Alliston, Matthew discovered the local public library and avidly read all that it had to offer for a young boy.
 After his family moved back to Alberta, he attended The King’s University College in Edmonton and continued his interest in reading by completing a BA in English.
 He also met his wife, Lynn, there and they were married shortly after graduation.
-They moved to Ontario so that Matthew could meet his new in-laws but also pursue graduate studies at McMaster University in Hamilton, Ontario.
+They moved to Ontario so that Matthew could be close to his wife’s family but also pursue graduate studies at McMaster University in Hamilton, Ontario.

 - "When Things Act Up: Thing Theory, ANT, and Toxic Discourse in Rita Wong's Poetry."
 Interdisciplinary Studies in Literature and Environment 20.3 (2013): 622-46.
 Print.